xiaofengsong/pHisPred/README.md

 # pHisPred
 A bioinformatic tool for identifying protein histidine phosphorylation sites

-# Introduction

-pHisPred is a python package for the identification of protein histidine phosphorylation sites.

 # Installation

 The following software should be installed in your cluster or computer before running the pHisPred.py.